Why designate an historic property? | How landmarks are designated

 Historic designation helps identify properties that deserve protection, which helps government and private groups when planning new development.
 Historic properties receive extra consideration when federal projects (such as highways) are proposed and designed (see brochure).
 Designation also helps guide visitors to places of historic interest.
 In addition, designated properties have priority access to Historic Preservation Commission (HPC) staff for technical assistance, and designation may help qualify for rehabilitation grants or tax incentives.

 Designation also carries responsibilities.
-Before making any changes to the exterior (including color changes), the owner must obtain a Certificate of Appropriateness from the HPC, certifying that the changes are historically appropriate under the guidelines given in the Design Guidelines for Historic Commercial and Residential Districts and Properties.
+Before making any changes to the exterior (including color changes), the owner must obtain a Certificate of Appropriateness from the HPC, certifying that the changes are historically appropriate under the guidelines given in the City's adopted historic design guidelines.
 Please refer to the Historic Overlay Zoning Q&A page for more information.

 How landmarks are designated

 In Round Rock, historic landmarks are designated by applying Historic Overlay Zoning in addition to the propertyâ€™s base zoning.
 The Historic Overlay Zoning District (Section 46-107) identifies properties that merit extra consideration when planning new development in the area, and helps interested parties identify the places that have shaped the community.
 It also helps the owner qualify for tax incentives to preserve and maintain the property.

 To be designated, the property must satisfy certain criteria (below) and the applicant must have the ownerâ€™s permission to apply.
 Applications are reviewed by the Historic Preservation Commission and Planning & Zoning Commission, and decided by the City Council.

 The following criteria are considered in determining whether the Historic Overlay Zoning District should be applied to a structure, site or area of the city (full criteria is given in Ordinance Section 46-107 (c)):